 This Landscape Analysis tool may be utilized by your resettlement office and your community as you develop refugee mental health programming.
-By completing these questions, you can locate existing resources in your community related to emotional health and well-being of refugees.
+By completing these questions, you can locate existing resources in your community related to the emotional health and well-being of refugees.
 We recommend completing this in a community stakeholder meeting and/or in a participatory process with community members.
-Responses to these questions can be a powerful tool to bring people together to share resources, and determine avenues where people can begin to support (or share) the development of psychosocial services benefiting refugees.
+Responses to these questions can be a powerful tool to bring people together to share resources and determine avenues where people can begin to support (or share) the development of psychosocial services benefiting refugees.
 This Landscape Analysis tool was developed by the Pathways to Wellness project in partnership with the International Rescue Committee.

 –Pathways to Wellness and International Rescue Committee

 Suggestions for use: At your next staff meeting, provide this eco-map to staff.
 Ask staff to draw the type of relationship (see key on eco-map) they believe your agency has with each circle.
 Ask staff to answer questions and identify the themes that arise.
 NOTE: one circle is blank for your edit.
 Make this your own.

 See our newest learning tool and the reasoning behind utilizing a family as a visual representative of a refugee family, The Ahmed Family.

 Substance Abuse and Mental Health Services Administration (SAMHSA) Regional Administrators Map